Marco Friedl: Werder Bremen

 In May 2019, Werder Bremen announced the permanent signing of Friedl for the 2019–20 season.
 Friedl agreed a "long-term" contract with the club.
 The transfer fee was reported as €3 million or up to €3.5 million including possible bonuses, depending on the source.

 Friedl scored his first Bundesliga goal on the sixth matchday of the season, against Borussia Dortmund in a 2–2 draw.

 In July 2022, following Werder Bremen's return to the Bundesliga in the 2021–22 season, Friedl agreed a contract extension with the club.
 Later that month, he was named as the club's captain ahead of the 2022–23 season.
 In April 2025, he extended his contract with the club.

 International career

 Youth

 After progressing through the youth teams, Friedl made his Austria under-21 debut on 8 June 2017 in a qualification match for the 2019 UEFA European Under-21 Championship against Gibraltar.
 He opened the scoring in the 6th minute in the 3–0 home win.

 Senior

 Friedl made his national team debut on 7 October 2020 in a friendly against Greece.

+On 18 May 2026, Friedl was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.